nhershy/CorruptVideoFileInspector/Readme.md

 ### How to Use
 * If using macOS, simply download and run the `dist/CorruptVideoInspector.app` file
+* If using Windows, simply download and run the [CorruptVideoInspector.exe](https://drive.google.com/file/d/15ecVKSCP6YxGHn5k32VeL7yjsUGGzrog/view?usp=share_link) compiled executable. (hosted on this link because GitHub does not allow files of more than 25MB to be uploaded here)
 * If using Windows/Linux, simply run the python script `CorruptVideoInspector.py`
 * Chose a directory (this will search the selected directory and all containing subdirectories for all video files)
 * Choose an index to start the scan at **(leave '1' for default to start from the beginning and scan all files)**.
 This "index" option allows you resume scanning from a certain video.
 For example, if your computer accidently restarted after scanning 90 of 100 videos in a directory, you can restart the program and type "90" to start from the 90th video file instead of scanning all videos over from the beginning.
 If you are unsure which video was being scanned when the computer restarted, check the "_Results.csv" file for an indexed listing of all files that have successfully been scanned/completed.